 MAL Rating: 8.48

-An incredibly popular gory anime, Attack on Titan is the story of 15 foot Titans, who have invaded the last bastion of humanity.
+An incredibly popular gory anime, Attack on Titan, is the story of 15 foot Titans, who have invaded the last bastion of humanity.
 This was all that had remained after Titans came into this world.
-The worst part is the Titans eat humans, not for survival, but for entertainment.
 Eren Jeager, the protagonist, who loses his mother to a titan, vows to take revenge by annihilating every Titan alive.
-And after his training, as he goes out to protect mankind, and fight the Titans for the first time, things instantly go awry.
+And after his training, as he goes out to protect humanity and fight the Titans for the first time, things instantly go awry.

 MAL Rating: 8.35

-Any hardcore manga fan has for sure heard of Berserk, if not read it.
+Any hardcore manga fan has for sure heard of Berserk; if not, read it.
 The story of Guts and his gruesome escapades has caught the eye of many in this dark-themed genre.
-The very origins of the black swordsman get shivers on the bravest man’s spine, having been born from the corpse of his mother.
+The very origins of the black swordsman give shivers to even the bravest men, for he is born from the corpse of his mother.
 He lives for the battlefield.
 And so, when his fate collided with the Band of the Hawk, he decided to join it.
-Adventuring with them, and quickly climbing ranks, he comes to realize that everything is not as binary as he initially thought.
+Adventuring with them and quickly climbing ranks, he comes to realize that everything is not as binary as he initially thought.